Here is an interesting project that is looking for funding. The Kickstarter program officially ends today but you can still donate after the close.

 Ed Alexander is 84 years old and has lived longer than both his father and grandfather by 23 years.
 He attributes his health to gardening and Read more

 I was reading an article about Leslie Blodgett, a CEO of the cosmetics company, Bare Escentuals (of all things not landscaping).
 The article is summed up with her words: “I don’t want to be a business, I want to be a community”.
 This struck a cord with me.
 It is similar to why I went into landscaping as a business.
-Not for profits but to fulfill a need that our community has for a connection to our environment.
-Read more
+Not for profits but to fulfill a need that our community has for a connection to Read more

 I’ve been following a blog by Rob Frost called: One Straw.
 It’s about an individual making a real contribution toward a truly sustainable future.